denten-books/plain-text/main.md

 unexcavated bottom.
 Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
-Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually (if not already) make such relentlessly exegesic mode of scholarship unsustainable.
+Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually make (if not already have made) such relentlessly exegesic mode of scholarship unsustainable.
 The value of each new "Barthes" and associated commentary plummets as texts multiply exponentially, quickly reaching the human limits of comprehension.
-There are no winners in such an arm race between footnotes, only eventual irrelevance.
+There are no winners in such an arms race between "primary texts" and footnotes: only eventual irrelevance.

 Non-positivistic disciplines like literary studies lack a methodology for definitively settling any research program.
-For this reason, citation patterns in the humanities journals privilege well-established sources [@tenen2014-displacement], where the sciences will usually defer to the "last word" on any given question.
-Without robust mechanisms for condensing and for pruning accepted knowledge the archive expands precipitously.
+For this reason, where the sciences usually defer to the "last word" on any given question, citation patterns in the humanities journals indicate that the humanities privilege historically established sources [@tenen2014-displacement].
+Without robust mechanisms for condensing and for pruning accepted knowledge, the archive expands precipitously.
 Its combined weight necessarily devalues the literature of the present, creating a curious kind of a gap in contemporary material.
 A "modernist" in literary studies denotes a specialist who works on documents which are now more than a century old.
 And most departments of literature cover only a limited range of best-sellers from the "post WWII period."
 A competent graduate literature student can likely name dozen or so contemporaneous literary movements emerging at the turn of the twentieth century.
 Few in the field are likely to name more than a handful at the turn of the twenty-first.[^ln12-survey]

 The logic of Said's eloquent defense of the aesthetic merely continues a tradition of exclusionary distinction-making, which, before Said, denied